vegasbrianc/cats-1/README.md

 	5qwkfpdpsm72  cat-app  1      markchurch/cats
    ```

 3. We can insepct the progress of our individual service containers by using the `docker service tasks` command.
+It may take a minute or two until the `LAST STATE` column is in the `Running` status.

 	```
 	labuser@v112node0:~/$ docker service tasks cat-app